EnterpriseDB/tpa/docs/tpaexec-rehydrate.md

 ##### Phase 2:

-Failover of current Master to instance in same region that has already been rehydrated
+Switchover of current Master to instance in same region that has already been rehydrated

 ##### Phase 3:

 Rehydration is performed on the list of remaining nodes.

+##### Phase 4:

+Switchover back to original Master

 ------